ampproject/amphtml/extensions/amp-geo/amp-geo.md

  IMPLIED WARRANTIES, INCLUDING, WITHOUT LIMITATION, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.**

-In addition to user specifed country group `amp-geo` supports preset country lists.
+In addition to user specifed country groups `amp-geo` supports preset country lists.
 See [`amp-geo-presets.js`](./0.1/amp-geo-presets.js) for the available preset lists.

 Additional countries may be included with the preset list as in the `myList` example below.